uncomplexlearning/a-level/markdown/physics.md

 F = \frac{mv^2}{r} = m{\omega}^2r = m{\omega}v
 ```
 - this is **not a separate force** - other forces will "contribute" to provide the centripetal force
+  - **without** the centripetal force, the object will not remain stationary relative to the spinning base
+  - so the centripetal force **is** the tension or friction towards the centre of the circle
 - there is no work done when an object is travelling in circular motion
   - ...as kinetic energy remains constant